yanil3500/swift-3-workshop/README.md

 ```swift
 let myName : String = "Adam"
 ```
 Notice that this is how you explicitly tell the compiler that `myName` is a String.
-This is not neccessary in this case because the compiler can infer that this is a String based off of the initial value we give it.
+This is not necessary in this case because the compiler can infer that this is a String based off of the initial value we give it.
 Change the above line to the following:
 ```swift
 let myName = "Adam"
 ```